An investigator at a crime scene

 You should expect to spend an average of 30-34 hours per week on independent study, which might include following asynchronous learning material, tutorial time with staff, using the University’s library, working with peers and preparing work for assessment.
 Teaching will be delivered by experienced academics and practitioners in the subject.
 This will be supplemented by occasional guest lecturers and speakers.

 There will be a broad range of assessment methods so you are exposed to the different types of tasks that you might encounter in the workplace.
 These will include coursework in the form of essays (long and short form), portfolios and presentations.
 Assessment support will be provided throughout the modules.
-We continuously review the assessment methods used to ensure they adequately prepare students for graduate level employment.
+We continuously review the assessment methods used to ensure they adequately prepare you for graduate level employment.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core – building your subject competence, confidence and key transferable skills to shape you into a world-ready Chester graduate.